 - 2.8.1.
 Weapon system controls.
 All of the primary controls for the spacecraft's weapon systems are located on the stick grip assembly.
 The hands on throttles and stick (HOTAS) control arrangement, allows the aircrew to manipulate the weapon systems without removing the hands from the spacecraft's primary flight controls. - 2.8.1.1.
 Stick Grip controls.
 The weapons systems controls located on the cockpit stick grips include the pickle button (missile lock/launch), trigger (fire weapons group 1), weapons group 2 fire button, target select/cycle hat, target pin/cycle hat.
 N.B. buttons are pilot configurable. - 2.8.1.2.
 Throttle Grip Switches/Controls.
 The weapon systems controls located on the cockpit throttle grips are pilot customisable and dependant on the software configuration of the spacecraft. - 2.8.2.
 Missile target acquisition.
 Missile target tracking information is provided to the targeting computer via the info pipe.
 The CVI to displays the missile tracking/lock/launch symbology when commanded by the targeting computer.
 When the selected missile has achieved a "Lock on" to the selected target, the target missile locked symbology (in for form of a red ring around the target) will be displayed. - 2.8.3.
 Weapon Gimbals.
 The spacecraft's ballistic or laser weapons aiming can be slaved to the pilots CVI.
 This enables the pilot to aim their weapons independently of spacecraft direction/attitude. - 2.8.4.
 Gimbal lock.
 If the spacecraft is fitted with gimballed weapons, the gimbals can be locked to the forward boresight position. - 2.8.5.
-Front weapon mount.
-The P5G has a single size 2 weapon hardpoint mounted under the forward fuselage. - 2.8.6.
+Internal front weapon mounts.
+The F7 has two size 1 fixed weapon hardpoints mounted internal to the forward front fuselage. - 2.8.6.
 Wing weapon mounts.
-The wings weapon mounts consist of two size 2 mounts (one on each outer wing).
+The wings weapon mounts consist of two size 3 mounts (one on each wing).
 The wing mounts can be either fixed or gimballed with a reduction in weapon size. - 2.8.7.
 Missile racks.
-Each wing has two pylons for mounting missile launchers.
-The inboard mount is size 2 which mounts a dual missile launcher rail, capable of holding two size 2 missiles.
-The outboard pylon is size 3 capable of holding a single size 3 missile. - 2.8.8.
+Two waist internal trapeze mounted missile launchers are capable of holding four size 1 missiles each. - 2.8.8.
+Dorsal turret.
+The F7 can optionally fit a Valkyrie FV dorsal turret, mounted on the upper spine of the spacecraft in the dorsal equipment area, aft of the cockpit.
+The dorsal turret is slaved to the pilot's CVI.
+The F7C-M's dorsal turret can be operated by the second crew member (if required).
+The turret can be slaved to the second crew member's CVI either in normal (direct vision) mode, or via the remote turret mounted camera.
+The size 5 dorsal turret has two size 2 weapons hardpoints capable of mounting either weapons or optional equipment such as tractor beams.
+The turret has an operating arc of 360° azimuth and 30° elevation (+20° to -10°). - 2.8.9.
+Canard turret.
+The F7 can optionally mount a Universal Upfitters Model K canard turret, mounted under the forward fuselage.
+The canard turret is slaved to the Pilots CVI.
+The size 3 turret has two size 1 hardpoints for weapon mounting. - 2.8.10.
 Countermeasures.
 The spacecraft can be loaded with various countermeasure dependant on mission requirements.
 The countermeasure type and number remaining are indicated on the HUD.
 Countermeasure dispense button is located on the RH throttle grip (Pilot programmable).

-2.8.9.
+2.8.11.
 Weapon Group management Display.
 The weapon management display shows your ship's weapons, sorted by weapon groups.
 Weapon group assignment can be managed within the display.
 Weapons can be assigned to a total of three weapons groups.
 Individual weapons can be assigned to more than one group at a time.
 Missiles and countermeasures cannot be assigned to weapons groups.